FAQ

 How are the portfolios constructed?

 Tema uses a systematic approach to portfolio construction.
-After securities are selected, managers size positions in three conviction based buckets - lower conviction, medium conviction, high conviction - each with a specific weighting.
+After securities are selected, managers size positions in three conviction based tiers - foundation position, medium conviction, high conviction - each with a specific weighting.
 Rebalancing then happens actively following a set of systematic guidelines.
 It should be noted that managers can change positions at any point - by replacing one security by another.

 This approach has multiple advantages that are conducive for long term investment success and risk management.
 It focuses analytical time on picking securities, where data suggests most of the alpha is generated by active managers, and not sizing positions, where on average negative alpha is generated.
 It combats human biases by constantly forcing managers to evaluate securities against each other and at rebalance points to force the decision to trim winners and buy losers.